Slavery in the Bible:

 cost.
 Christians wondered why the Bible was so supportive of such an immoral

 practice.
-They questioned whether the Bible was entirely reliable.
+They began to question whether the Bible was entirely reliable.
 Perhaps there

 were other practices that it accepted as normal which